-Of the 150,000 of share options outstanding at reporting date, none of the options were exercisable.
-All dividends on the LTI Shares purchased by the CEO and all bonuses paid to the CEO must be applied to reducing the outstanding principal of the Employee Loan (as described above).
+All dividends on the LTI Shares purchased by the CEO and all bonuses paid to the CEO were to be applied to reducing the outstanding principal of the Employee Loan (as described above).
 The following was applied in reducing the outstanding principal of the Employee Loan during the year:

-- No dividends were accrued on the LTI Shares purchased by the CEO during the year ended 31 March 2017 (2016: none). - (ii) A bonus of \$19,000 was accrued to the CEO during the year ended 31 March 2017 (2016: \$Nil).
-This bonus will not be paid out to the CEO and has been applied to reducing the outstanding principal of the Employee Loan.
-The effect of this bonus has been a reduction in the average exercise price per share option from \$3.11 to \$3.03 during the year ended 31 March 2017 (2016: none).
-The bonus amount payable (after tax and superannuation deductions) to the CEO will be recognised as a payable to the CEO untill the share options are exercised or forfeited.
+- (i) No dividends were accrued on the LTI Shares purchased by the CEO during the year ended 31 March 2018 (2017: none). - (ii) No bonus was accrued to the CEO during the year ended 31 March 2018 (2017: A bonus of \$19,000 was accrued to the CEO during the year ended 31 March 2017.
+This bonus was not paid out to the CEO and instead was applied to reducing the outstanding principal of the Employee Loan.
+The effect of this bonus has been a reduction in the average exercise price per share option from \$3.11 to \$3.03 during the year ended 31 March 2017.
+The bonus amount payable (after tax and superannuation deductions) to the CEO was recognised as a payable to the CEO until the share options are exercised or forfeited.).